-3. Your Dropbox folder will remain in the Files app and update automatically as long as you have the Dropbox app on your phone.
+3. Your Dropbox folder will remain in the Files app and update automatically as long as you have the Dropbox app on your mobile device.

 Through the Files app, you can browse, view, download, copy, move, rename and edit files in your Dropbox, and upload files directly to your Dropbox folder from supported apps.

+Though you may still want to keep certain things in sync among your iOS devices – contacts; calendar; notes; apps – using your Apple ID, consider something simpler for your photos and documents.
 Skip the hassle and restrictions of syncing over iCloud.
-With your iPad and iPhone files moved over to Dropbox, you’ll be able to access them from not just those two devices but absolutely any device that can get online.
+With your iPad and iPhone files moved over to Dropbox, you’ll be able to access them from not just those two devices, but absolutely any device that can get online – anytime.